×

 If you are thinking about moving to Philippines, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "I live in Cagayan De Oro City, Gusa.
 I have a 4 bedroom 2.5 bath house that I can park 4 SUV's in the driveway.
 It is a gated and armed guarded complex.
 I pay 300 usd plus electricity and water.
-I buy cooking gas every 3 months," remarked one member in Philippines.
+I buy cooking gas every 3 months," explained one expat living in Philippines.

 View More Answers